oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

     |                      |                       |             |
     |                      |                       |             |
 ~~~
-{: title='Authorization server acting as client'}
+{: title='Authorization server as Actor'}

 The flow contains the following steps:

 (A) The resource server of Domain A requests a token for the protected resource in Domain B from the authorization server in Domain A. This specification does not cover this step.
 A profile of Token Exchange {{RFC8693}} may be used.

 (B) The authorization server (of Domain A) determines the authorization server (of Domain B).
-This could have been passed by the client, is statically maintained or dynamically resolved.
+This could have been indicated by a hint passed by the client, statically maintained or dynamically resolved.

-(C) Once the authorization server is determined a JWT authorization grant is issued internally.
+(C) Once the authorization server is determined, a JWT authorization grant is issued internally.
 This reflects to [Token exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".

 (D) The issued JWT authorization grant is presented to the authorization server of Domain B. This presentation happens between the authorization servers and authorization server A may be required to perform client authentication while doing so.